 Jodi's first step was to get an accurate diagnosis.
-A year prior, she was misdiagnosed by a doctor not affiliated with Lancaster General Health/Penn Medicine.
-After receiving news that a follow-up mammogram was suspicious, Jodi immediately scheduled an appointment at the LG Health/Penn Medicine Center for Breast Health.
-This was based on a recommendation from her sister, Jennifer Groff, Vice President of Development, who also shared that Penn specialists were coming to Lancaster working in collaboration with the doctors in Lancaster.
+A year prior, she was misdiagnosed by a doctor not affiliated with Lancaster General Health.
+After receiving news that a follow-up mammogram was suspicious, Jodi immediately scheduled an appointment at LG Health, based on a recommendation from her sister, an LG Health employee, who shared that specialists at Penn Medicine were working in collaboration with the doctors in Lancaster.
 A biopsy revealed her cancer was stage 3 and had spread to her lymph nodes.

 "At first I was in a state of shock," says Jodi.
-I had unexpectedly lost my father four months earlier while he was being treated for leukemia.
 Then, together, my mom and my sister and I just rallied.
 They were my support system throughout all of this, accompanying me to all of my appointments—my own entourage!"

 The Treatment: Throwing Everything At It

 Next, Jodi made appointments at the Ann B. Barshinger Cancer Institute to see a breast surgeon and medical oncologist on the same day.
 The ability to see multiple specialists in the same building is one of the many conveniences there.

 "They told me because of the type of cancer I had and the size of the tumor, they would have to throw everything at it: chemo, radiation and a mastectomy (removal of the breast).
 I was scheduled to start treatment on my 40th birthday and I was ready.
 I loved all of my doctors.
 They were well-suited for my personality.
 They understood what I wanted to do and how I wanted to fight this.
 They got me."